-The purpose of this doctoral research is to determine through my creative practice and its corresponding theoretical context an examination and understanding of the performing artists’ voice as, potentially, a subversive agent.
+The purpose of my doctoral research is to determine through my creative practice and its corresponding theoretical context an examination and understanding of the performing artists’ voice as, potentially, a subversive agent.

 The motivation for this question comes from my process of thinking, making, and showing comedic performance-based art works that utilise my own voice, in a way that deliberately skews meaning, distorting the conventional delivery of contexts and information.